Updated: 10 Mar, 2021

 * This can be important for entry in strong surf, or climbing up a boat ladder

 I don’t want to get into the Jetfins vs everything else war that some divers rage on about.
 I will briefly touch on them though.

 Jetfins (and their ilk) are short, stiff planks strapped to your feet.
 They’re good for confined space diving – such as a wreck or cave.
 They are good for frogkicking.
 They are often heavy and solid and often negatively buoyant, so good for divers with “floaty legs”, or who are heavily positively buoyant (as in the case of some drysuits).

 They are not “do everything everywhere” fins, and I don’t like those who say otherwise.
 No fin is.
 Personally, I’m not a huge fan of the style – but this is a personal preference, and I’m not against these fins in general.

 If you travel, you will find the size good, but often the weight awful.
 If you are in current, you may find them exhausting.
 If you want to change kick styles, you may find them limited in some ways, and better in others.
 However, an experienced diver who is comfortable with these fins will have much less of an issue.
 There is a learning and comfort curve to deal with.

-For all other fins, there are four I wholeheartedly recommend.
+For all other fins, there are five I wholeheartedly recommend.

 - Mares Avanti Quattro Plus